 problems, as well as models with a large spatial variability in temperatures

 across the domain.
 Graphing tools are available during run-time to help you

 Estimate Material Properties from Measured Data

-TEMP/W provides convenient material
+TEMP/W and TEMP3D provide convenient material

 estimation capabilities for determining the thermal conductivity, unfrozen